 If you think you might have touched poison ivy, there are a few things you need to do right away:

-• if poison ivy grows on your property, it’s a smart idea to have a salve ready in your home (this jewelweed and myrrh sales works really well)
+- If poison ivy grows on your property, it’s a smart idea to have a salve ready in your home

 How To Get Rid Of Poison Ivy Rash

-Once you start to show signs of poison ivy, it is imperative to take action so it won’t continue to spread.
-There are several ways that you can help rid it before it starts to ooze and blister.
+Once you show signs of poison ivy, it is imperative to take action so it won’t continue to spread.
+You can help rid it in several ways before it oozes and blisters.

 Apply a steroid cream

-Finding a good steroid cream and applying it to the poison ivy rash can be a good way to help clear it up quickly.
-Talk to your local pharmacist and see what the best option would be for you or your child to ensure the quickest and safest options.
+Finding a good steroid cream and applying it to the poison ivy rash can help clear it up quickly.
+Talk to your local pharmacist to determine the best option for you or your child to ensure the quickest and safest treatment.

 Use jewelweed

-You can make a concentrated jewelweed tea and add it to your bath water to calm your poison ivy rash.
+To calm your poison ivy rash, you can make a concentrated jewelweed tea and add it to your bath water.

 Some people make jewelweed tea ice cubes to soothe the itch and pain of the rash.